Tajikistan Travel Guide

 If you're into history and culture, Tajikistan won't disappoint you.
 The capital, Dushanbe, is the political and cultural heart of the country.
 Here, you can visit the Tajik Geological Museum and the Gumi National Museum of Musical Instruments to delve into the nation's rich past and traditions.

-We will share the favorite things to do We will share the favorite things to do in Tajikistan with you.
-There are not many tourist places in Tajikistan, so be prepared for a wild adventure!
+We will share the favorite things to do in Tajikistan with you.
+Be prepared for a wild adventure!

 The Most Popular Attractions